Skip to content

 • Builds the execution prompt and provisions workers.

-• Receives completion callbacks and posts final issue updates.
+• Reconciles callback and watchdog updates, then posts final issue status.

 Fly Machines workers